-“Il y avait des partitions et j’ai pris un plaisir immense à les interpréter.
-A Terracina, le jazz n’existait pas.
-Mais il y a une vraie scène en Italie.
-Chez nous, la culture musicale est forte.
+“The avait des partitions et j’ai pris an immense plaisir à les interpréter.
+In Terracina, the jazz n’existait pas.
+Mais il ya une vraie scène en Italie.
+Chez nous, the musical culture est forte.

 On entretient avec elle des rapports intenses.
-Le folklore qui tient une grande place, sert d’initiation à l’art en générale et plus particulièrement à la musique.”
+The folklore qui tient une grande place, sert d’initiation à l’art en générale et plus particulièrement à la musique.”

-These thoughts, succinct but effective, expressed during an interview with a French journalist, well represent Rosario Giuliani.
-The score he referred to in the French interview was by Charlie Parker, and Rosario was then only twelve years old.
+These thoughts, succinct but effective, expressed during an interview with a French journalist well represent Rosario Giuliani.
+The score he was referring to in the French interview was Rosario, then only twelve years old.
 Just a few years after acquainting himself with the great American sax player’s oeuvre, he completed his formal studies at the “L. Refice” Conservatory in Frosinone obtaining maximum point scores.

-Tenacity – in a city where “le jazz n’existait pas” – talent, a deep-seated passion for all types of music, and great technical prowess have brought Rosario to the fore of the European and international jazz scene.
-Critics write of him as a true revelation, in France “une benediction”.
+Tenacity – in a city where “jazz n’existait pas” – talent, a deep-seated passion for music, and great technical prowess have brought Rosario to the fore of the European and international jazz scene.
+Critics write of him as a true revelation and in France, he is described as “une benediction”.

-The enthusiastic and triumphal tones used by the press to describe Giuliani’s playing characteristics derive directly from the special sound he creates.
-With nonchalance he draws from his instruments a fluid phrasing style, at times dazzling, which naturally links him to great saxophonists such as Julian “Cannonball” Adderley, Art Pepper, and John Coltrane.
+Giuliano’s playing characteristics derive directly from the special sound he creates.
+With nonchalance, he draws from his instruments a fluid phrasing style, at times dazzling, which links him to great saxophonists such as Julian “Cannonball” Adderley, Art Pepper, and John Coltrane.
 Frequent comparisons are made spontaneously by his listeners.
-But even though this musician has been inspired by great saxophonists, it is the instinctive originality that strikes us, and it is easily found, not only in his instrumental approach, but also in his originally composed scores.
+But even though this musician has been inspired by great saxophonists, it is the instinctive originality that has struck us and is easily found in his instrumental approach, but also in his originally composed scores.

-Impressive is his “trophy cabinet”, which counts among the many awards important acknowledgements.
-In 1996 he won the Massimo Urbani prize, and one year later he was named “Best Soloist” in addition to his own quartet which won the “Best Group” award at the European Jazz Contest in Belgium.
-In the year 2000 he took first place honours, by popular vote, in the “Top Jazz” contest in the “New Talent” category.
+His “trophy cabinet” is indeed impressive. in it includes the many important awards and acknowledgments.
+In 1996, he won the Massimo Urbani prize and he was named “Best Soloist” in addition to his own quartet which won the “Best Group” award at the European Jazz Contest in Belgium.
+In the year 2000, he took first place honors, by popular vote, in the “Top Jazz” contest in the “New Talent” category.
 The contest is held as an annual referendum by Musica Jazz magazine.

-Rosario Giuliani’s artistic career boasts innumerable and heterogeneous experiences of the highest rank.
-Performing for internationally famous artists such as Ennio MORRICONE, Luis BACALOV, Armando TROVAIOLI, Gianni FERRIO, Nicola PIOVANI, Ritz ORTOLANI, he has recorded on numerous movie soundtracks.
+Rosario Giuliani’s artistic career with innumerable and heterogeneous experiences of the highest rank.
+He has performed for internationally famous artists such as Ennio Morricone, Luis Bacalov, Armando Trovaiolo, Gianni Ferrio, Nicola Piovani, and Ritz Ortolani.
+He has also recorded for numerous movie soundtracks.